pablodecm/phd_thesis/src/104_chapter_4.md

 of the statistical model for the raw detector readouts of a collider experiment $\boldsymbol{x}$, or from any deterministic function of it $\boldsymbol{s}(\boldsymbol{x})$, can be casted as a supervised learning problem.
-The learning set would consist on simulated observations $\boldsymbol{x}_i$ (or a summary of it
+The learning set $S$ would consist on simulated observations $\boldsymbol{x}_i$ (or a summary of it
 $\boldsymbol{s}(\boldsymbol{x}_i)$), and a matching subset of interest of the latent variables $\boldsymbol{y}_i \in \mathcal{Y} \subseteq \mathcal{Z}$.